mnieber/gen/docs/developers-manual.rst

 resource objects typically do not have a hard coded render function.
 Instead, the render function (of your choice) is added dynamically to the resource class using the `@extend` decorator.
-The default implementation of `render` will iterate over all jinja2 templates in the resource's template directory, and render each template using `res` as the variable that contains the resource.
+The default implementation of `render` will iterate over all jinja2 templates in the resource's template directories, and render each template using `res` as the variable that contains the resource.
 The jinja2 templates are found by looking for the "j2" extension.
 If the template is called `foo.bar.j2` then its content will be written to `foo.bar`.
-To choose a different output name, add a `foo.bar.fn` template: Moonleap will render this "fn" template and use the output instead of `foo.bar` (the default output filename).
+To choose a different output name, add a `foo.bar.fn` template: Moonleap will render this "fn" template and use the output as the filename that should be used instead of `foo.bar` (the default output filename).
 It's also possible to put a jinja2 tag directly in the template name, e.g. `{{ res.name }}.txt.j2`.
 Note that directories that appear in the template directory are also created in the output directory.
 They too can have names with jinja2 tags, and associated ".fn" files.